MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-content-databases-from-sharepoint-2010-to-sharepoint-2013.md

 > [!NOTE]
 > One frequent cause of failures during upgrade is that the environment is missing customized features, solutions, or other elements.
 Be sure that all custom elements from the SharePoint 2010 Products environment are installed on your front-end web servers in the SharePoint 2013 environment before you start the upgrade process.
 Use the **test-spcontentdatabase** Microsoft PowerShell cmdlet to identify custom elements that your sites might be missing.

- **To attach a content database to a web application by using PowerShell**
+ **To attach a content database to a web application by using PowerShell:**

 1. Verify that you have the following memberships: